Jump to a section:

 Deloitte Technology Fast 500: 500 fastest-growing technology companies in the U.S. and Canada.
 Based on percentage revenue growth.

-Forbes, America’s Best Small Cap Companies: Candidates must have a market value between $300 million and $2 billion, positive sales growth over the past 12 months and a share price of at least $5.
-Financial institutions, REITs, utilities, and limited partnerships were excluded as were companies public for less than one year.
+Forbes, America’s Most Successful Small Cap Companies: Candidates must have a market value between $300 million and $2 billion, positive sales growth over the past 12 months, and a share price of at least $5.
+Financial institutions, REITs, utilities, and limited partnerships are excluded, as are companies that have been public for less than one year.

-Forbes, America’s Best Mid-Size Companies: Candidates must have a market value between $2 billion and $10 billion, positive sales growth over the past 12 months and a share price of at least $5.
-Financial institutions, REITs, utilities, and limited partnerships were excluded as were companies public for less than one year.
+Forbes, America’s Most Successful Mid-Cap Companies: Candidates must have a market value between $2 billion and $10 billion, positive sales growth over the past 12 months, and a share price of at least $5.
+Financial institutions, REITs, utilities, and limited partnerships are excluded, as are companies that have been public for less than one year.

-Forbes, America’s Largest Private Companies: Includes firms with revenue greater than $2 billion
+Forbes, America’s Top Private Companies: Includes firms with revenue greater than $2 billion

-Fortune 500: Top public companies based on gross revenue.
+Fortune 500: Top public companies based on gross revenues.

-Inc. Magazine, 5000 Fastest Growing Companies: Ranked according to percentage revenue growth over a four year period.
+Inc. Magazine, 5000 Fastest Growing Companies: Ranked according to percentage revenue growth over the past four years.
 Companies must be U.S.-based, privately held, and independent.
 Revenue in the initial year must have been at least $100,000, and revenue in the most recent year must have been at least $2 million.

 ThomasNet: Search for companies by product or service keyword and state.

-Missouri Census Data Center, American Community Survey Profiles: View and compare demographic profiles from the American Community Survey for U.S., State, Counties, MSAs, PUMAs, and Unified School Districts.
+Missouri Census Data Center, American Community Survey Profiles: View and compare demographic profiles from the American Community Survey for the U.S., states, counties, MSAs, PUMAs, and unified school districts.

-Missouri Census Data Center, American Community Survey Trends Reports: Compare demographic trends over the past 3 years for U.S., State, Counties, MSAs, PUMAs, and Unified School Districts.
+Missouri Census Data Center, American Community Survey Trends Reports: Compare demographic trends over the past 3 years for the U.S., states, counties, MSAs, PUMAs, and unified school districts.

 Missouri Census Data Center, Circular Area Profiles: Calculates population within a certain radius of a given latitude and longitude based on Census data.